platformsh/platformsh-docs/docs/src/get-started/monitor-and-troubleshoot/status.md

 ## Get health notifications

-Health notification tell you when something in your project needs attention.
+Health notifications tell you when something in your project needs attention.
 At present, the only notification is a low-disk warning when your project is running out of disk space.

 This notification is automatically sent to all project admins.